 Other than these few exceptions, you won't find certified Apple dealers discounting the prices of Apple iPhones, iPads, iPods, or computers just because they want to.
 Not only is the Apple No-Discount mandate contrary to the pricing strategies of every major and minor retailer in the U.S., but it's also an Apple policy that seems impossible to enforce.

-Worldwide there have been more than 700 million iPhones sold, which means there have been 700 million transactions in which the no-discount-pricing rule could have been broken.
+Worldwide there have been more than one billion iPhones sold, which means there have been over a billion transactions in which the no-discount-pricing rule could have been broken.
 And yet, certified resellers rarely break the rule.

-- 45.1% of Japanese smart phones are iPhones
+- 66 percent of Japanese smart phones are iPhones

-- 36% of Norwegian Internet users own an iPhone
+- 36 percent of Norwegian Internet users own an iPhone

 - 3,000 iPhone 6s were sold every minute in the first weekend of sales

-- 78.2% of tablets owned in the US and Canada are iPads
+- About 80 percent of tablets owned in the US and Canada are iPads

-- 40.3% of tablets owned in China are iPads
+- About 40 percent of tablets owned in China are iPads

 That's a lot of retailers completing a lot of full-price Apple sales transactions.
 And yet retailers rarely buck the Apple retail sales system.
 Or perhaps they rarely get caught!